Hello, and welcome! We can't wait to share everything you need to know about going deeper Begin.

 Architect and Begin are committed to building open, inclusive open source communities.
 If you like Begin, we'd love for you to participate in Architect!
 (We kindly ask you agree to the CLA, and JSF and Small Wins, Inc. Codes of Conduct.)

 Apps built with Begin are fully compatible with Architect.
-You can eject your apps from Begin at any time and run them on your own AWS infra, should you want to – and we're committed to making that easy to do.
+You can eject your apps from Begin at any time and run them on your own AWS infra, should you want to – and we're committed to making that easy to do, as it keeps our interests squarely aligned with those of our customers.